jegasape/dotfiles/README.md

 # .dotfile!

-This is my dotfile, I am using hyprland and I am working on improving my workflow.
-It is not complete yet because I am trying different configurations to have more options.
-You can use this configuration as a starting point, but feel free to change it.
+This is my dotfile for Hyprland, aimed at enhancing my workflow.
+It's still a work in progress as I'm experimenting with different configurations to expand my options.
+Feel free to use this as a starting point and customize it to your preference.

 >[!IMPORTANT]
 > Yeah! arch, btw~

-I am using stow, which I find more comfortable to use than "git bare".
+I am using Stow, which I find more comfortable to use than 'git bare'.

-You would only have to do a  **`stow */`** or specify which configuration you want to use with **`stow alacritty`** for example.
+You only need to run ```stow */```  or specify which configuration you want to use, such as stow alacritty.

 [<img src="https://raw.githubusercontent.com/jegasape/dotfiles/main/wallpaper/.config/images/1707097983679910265.jpg" width="1050" height="668" />](1706411303)